 In November Ian Wright takes part in the elephant round-up in Surin, Thailand.
 The elephant is a very royal animal in Thailand and the event is a celebration of its sheer strength.

-Places Mentioned - Australia, Brazil, Canada, Czech Republic and Poland (southern), Italy, La Ruta Maya - Yucatan & Guatemala & Belize, Netherlands, Pakistan, Papua New Guinea, Peru, Philippines, Spain, Thailand, USA, VietnamShare the series
+Places Mentioned - Australia, Brazil, Italy, La Ruta Maya - Yucatan & Guatemala & Belize, Malaysia, Netherlands, Pakistan, Papua New Guinea, Peru, Philippines, Spain, Thailand, USA, VietnamShare the series